 Helpful tip: If your activity already has response data, you may be limited in the ways that you can edit your poll’s content.

 Response history: The history button will open the response history page with several different options for exporting the activity data.
 Depending on your plan you can access any archive’s summary table, a screenshot of the activity slide, or CSV of the responses.

 Delete: The delete button will move activities to the trash page from which you may either restore them or delete them permanently.
 Check out the Deleting activities article for more details.

-Clicking the title for a survey from your My Polls page will bring you to the survey page.
+Clicking the title for a survey from your Activities page will bring you to the survey page.
 Survey pages are similar to poll pages in their layout, but the content is very different.
 Survey pages have two views: Audience Device and the Presentation View.
 You can freely toggle between the two views by clicking their titles.

 Survey pages default to the Audience Devices view.
 This view will show you what your survey will look like from the participant’s perspective.
 You can use this view to test your survey and submit responses.

 Presentation view will show you the survey slide.
 The slide is a participant tracker that shows your participants’ progress as they respond to the survey.
 This slide has action buttons on the right side of the slide that can be used just like action buttons on the poll slides.

 The survey configuration menu is very similar to the poll pages but it has some key differences.
 It is important to keep in mind that any changes you make here will affect all of the questions in your survey.